sourcegraph/sourcegraph-public-snapshot/README.codeinsights.md

 ### All data

 ```
-SELECT * FROM gauge_events ORDER BY time DESC LIMIT 100;
+SELECT * FROM series_points ORDER BY time DESC LIMIT 100;
 ```

 ### Filter by repo name, returning metadata (may be more optimally queried separately)

 ```
 SELECT *
-FROM gauge_events
+FROM series_points
 JOIN metadata ON metadata.id = metadata_id
 WHERE repo_name_id IN (
     SELECT id FROM repo_names WHERE name ~ '.*-renamed'